 Continuous monitoring of population metrics, such as size and age, is essential for adaptive management and tracking trends over time.
-Steelhead fisheries in the Columbia and Snake rivers are partially constrained by the abundance of large steelhead, often called B-run steelhead in fisheries regulations, counted at Bonneville and Lower Granite dams.
+Steelhead fisheries management in the Columbia and Snake rivers is partially driven by the abundance of large steelhead, often called B-run steelhead in fisheries regulations, counted at Bonneville and Lower Granite dams.
 B-run steelhead are defined as fish ≥78 cm FL and are often associated with a two-saltwater age.
 A-run steelhead (<78 cm FL) can also have two-saltwater fish returning, but are typically smaller in size than the B-run dominated stocks.
-Large steelhead (≥78 cm FL) abundance increased significantly from SY2020 to SY2021 for hatchery, hatchery ad-clipped, and wild runs (Table 2).
-Interestingly, total two-saltwater wild steelhead returns in SY2021 were also the highest they have been in the past five years (Appendix D-5).
-However, the mean length-at-age for two-saltwater steelhead was below the length cutoff for the B-run size classification.
-In SY2021, two-saltwater returns were on average 1.5 cm larger than SY2020 two-saltwater fish, but still 6 cm smaller than the 78 cm length requirement for large fish (Appendix D-7).
-The reduced FL-at-age is not novel or restricted to this spawn year, but a continuation of a developing trend, and poor growth and survival in the ocean may be a contributing factor (Bowersox et al. 2019).
-The depressed returns of populations that typically produce larger two- and three-saltwater fish, particularly, the Upper Clearwater, South Fork Clearwater, Middle Fork Salmon, and South Fork Salmon river wild populations and the Dworshak hatchery stock, may have contributed to the apparent return of smaller steelhead.
-The declining average FL of two-saltwater steelhead poses a challenge to fisheries managers because it has impacted fishing regulations and public perception of fewer returning B-run steelhead (Copeland et al. 2017; Bowersox et al. 2019).
-It is also important to recognize that size and age trends likely behave differently between A-run dominant and B-run dominant stocks; therefore, fisheries managers must be cautious in their data interpretation and instead look at stock-specific trends to better inform their conclusions.
+The mean length-at-age for two-saltwater steelhead in SY2022 was below the length cutoff for the B-run size classification.
+Spawn year 2022 two-saltwater fish were on average 1.3 cm larger than SY2021 two-saltwater fish, but still 4.7 cm smaller than the 78 cm length requirement for large fish (Appendix D-7).
+Despite recent increases in average twosaltwater age fork length, we have seen an overall steady declining trend in average fork length of two-saltwater wild steelhead since SY2009.
+The reduced FL-at-age is not novel, but a continuation of a developing trend, and poor growth and survival in the ocean may be a contributing factor (Bowersox et al. 2019).
+The depressed returns of populations that typically produce larger two- and three-saltwater fish, particularly, the Upper Clearwater, South Fork Clearwater, Middle Fork Salmon, and South Fork Salmon river wild populations and the Dworshak hatchery stock, may have contributed to the apparent return of smaller steelhead in the aggregate escapement.
+The declining average FL of two-saltwater steelhead poses a challenge to fisheries managers, because it has impacted fishing regulations and public perception of fewer returning B-run steelhead (Copeland et al. 2017; Bowersox et al. 2019).
+It is also important to recognize that size and age trends could behave differently between A-run dominant and B-run dominant stocks; therefore, fisheries managers must be cautious in their data interpretation and instead look at stock-specific trends to better inform their conclusions.